1wheel/roadtolarissa/source/_posts/2018-11-20-7-cbtc-completed.md

 draft: true
 ---

-After years of weekend closures, the MTA announced the completion of the 7 train's new, [computerized signal system](https://www.nytimes.com/2017/05/01/nyregion/new-york-subway-signals.html) today.
+After years of weekend closures, the MTA announced the completion of the 7 train's new, [computerized signal system](https://www.nytimes.com/2017/05/01/nyregion/new-york-subway-signals.html) yesterday.

-Replacing finicky electromechanical devices designed a century ago, modernized signals increase the number of trains able to run, reduce "signal problems ahead", and lower costs.
-To fix the subway, the MTA plans to spend $20 billion upgrading every line’s signals over 10 years.
+Replacing finicky electromechanical devices designed a century ago, the modernized signals increase the number of trains the MTA can run on the 7 line, reduce "signal problems ahead," and lower costs.
+Over the next 10 years, the MTA plans to spend $20 billion upgrading every line’s signals.

 Past experience suggests this be will difficult.

 ##  The <b class='line-L'>L</b> and <b class='line-7'>7</b> Signal Upgrades Were Late and Over Budget

 <!-- <div class='full-width'>

   <div class='img-cont'>
     ![](https://i.imgur.com/zuTHDNX.png)
   </div>